 While we've already gone over how well-suited chicken is to making one-pot dinners, there's no reason for meat-eaters to have all the fun.
 I don't cook a lot of meat during the week, so when I'm putting together a quick weeknight dinner I typically turn to vegetables and grains to make healthy, cheap, and filling meals.
 If I can cook them in a single pot or pan, all the better.
-From Middle Eastern shakshuka and a vegan take on Turkish menemen to quinoa curry and easier-than-boxed mac and cheese, here are 15 of our favorite meat-free one-pot dinners for vegetarians and carnivores alike.
+From Middle Eastern shakshuka and a vegan take on Turkish menemen to easier-than-boxed mac and cheese, here are 15 of our favorite meat-free one-pot dinners for vegetarians and carnivores alike.

 Shakshuka